 - • The new King Rehoboam rejected the good advice of the older counselors and accepted the harsh advice of his younger peers.
 The result was the tragic split of the once-united nation of Israel into the northern kingdom (Israel) and the southern kingdom (Judah).

 - • As an older man, hopefully with the wisdom that comes with years, I hope never to lose my strong concern for and involvement with younger ministers and younger men seeking to move forward in the Lord.
 At this point, it’s not my desire to lead them, but to encourage them, to be available to them to give wisdom from decades of experience.

 Philemon 1, 9 Paul, a prisoner of Christ Jesus, and Timothy our brother, to Philemon our dear friend and fellow worker… I prefer to appeal to you on the basis of love.
 It is as none other than Paul — an old man and now also a prisoner of Christ Jesus…

-• Paul, “an old man,” continued to encourage the brethren via letters.
-In our modern times, we can do that more easily through email, phones, even face-to-face via Skype or FaceTime.
+- • Paul, “an old man,” continued to encourage the brethren via letters.
+In our modern times, we can do that more easily through email, phones, even face-to-face via Zoom or FaceTime.

-• In my earlier ministry years I visited and ministered in about 45 churches that we were related to.
+- • In my earlier ministry years I visited, and sometimes ministered in, about 45 churches that we were related to.
 But in the closing years of my full-time ministry, I found that my energies did not permit that type and amount of travel.
-So I made it a habit, even at a distance, to keep in touch with my ministry friends.
+So I continued to try, even at a distance, to keep in touch with my ministry friends.
 Again, email and other modern communications make this much easier than in the apostle Paul’s day.

 Titus 2:4-5, Living Bible These older women must train the younger women to live quietly, to love their husbands and their children, and to be sensible and clean minded, spending their time in their own homes, being kind and obedient to their husbands so that the Christian faith can’t be spoken against by those who know them.